Brand Names: Xeloda

 Capecitabine is used to treat breast cancer and colon or rectum cancer that has spread to other parts of the body.

-Capecitabine may also be used for other purposes not listed in this medication guide.
+Capecitabine may also be used for purposes not listed in this medication guide.

 What are the possible side effects of capecitabine (Xeloda)?